-ONLINE APPLICATIONS FOR POST-16 2019 ADMISSION IS NOW LIVE
+ONLINE APPLICATIONS FOR POST-16 2019 ARE NOW CLOSED

 Dixons Allerton Academy is a great place to study where students take the next steps on their learning journey towards university, apprenticeship or employment.
 We have high expectations and promote an ethos of professionalism through our code of conduct and academic rigour.

 Young people need skills for a rapidly changing work-place that requires people who are able to adapt, be resourceful, innovate, have quality inter-personal skills and work effectively in teams.
 We are big enough to create a lively and stimulating atmosphere and to offer a broad range of courses, but small enough for students to get a supportive personalised approach that will prepare them both intellectually and emotionally for a successful life.